 The former president was also found not guilty of corruption.

-Businessman Hussein Salem, a close associated of Mubarak, is being retried in his absence - he went to Spain after being cleared of fraud in his first trial.'No influence'
+Businessman Hussein Salem, a close associated of Mubarak, is being retried in his absence - he went to Spain after being cleared of fraud in his first trial.

 The 18-day uprising in 2011 ended Mubarak's 29-year rule of Egypt.